 If you notice these less serious side effects, talk with your doctor:

-- Heartburn, nausea, vomiting, stomach pain, constipation, loss of appetite.
+- Nausea, vomiting, stomach pain, constipation.

 - Sores or white patches in your mouth or throat.